zkutasi/music-screen/README.md

 - Cross-searching the same from discogs.com and fetching a higher quality cover from there
 - Updating a screen with this "now playing" information

+# Limitations

+- The discogs.com search is taking the very first found match from the list, and sometimes that is not right... not sure if anything can be done about it though: the tool searches for artist-album-title alltogether and sometimes it is not uniquely identifying the release

 # Getting started

 You do not need much, everything is free here: